KhubaibKhan4/Flexi-Store-Admin/README.md

+# Flexi-Store-Admin
+Flexi-Store-Admin is a Seller Central for the Flexi-Store-KMP Project that Supports Android, iOS, Web & Desktop.

 This is a Kotlin Multiplatform project targeting Web, Desktop.

 * `/composeApp` is for code that will be shared across your Compose Multiplatform applications.